Conrad-X/jira-ticket-health-tracker/README.md

 ### ticket_health.py

 Contains functions to assess the overall health of Jira tickets, including adherence and relevance scoring mechanisms.

+### email.py

+After the scripts are executed, the generated Excel reports are emailed to the specified recipients using AWS SES using functions in this script.

+### graphs.py

+Houses all the functions to generate all graphs included in the reports.
+Has a constants file in the same directory for all graph related fiels and titles.

+### constants.py

+Contains all the error messages and global constants used in the scripts.

 ## Setup